SiaFoundation/siad/scripts/gitlab-windows-runner/setup/README.md

 - From Sia repo directory `scripts/gitlab-windows-runner/setup`
   download the installation script `setup-gitlab-windows-runner.ps1` to the Windows machine
-- Open PowerShell console (do NOT use: run as administrator), because it spoils Windows service installation
+- Open PowerShell console (do NOT use: "Run as administrator"), because it spoils Windows service installation
 - Execute the downloaded PowerShell script